Mishra-praveen/aws-eks/README.md

-# Welcome to your CDK Python project!
+# Welcome to your AWS-EKS-CDK Python project!

 This code can be used to setup an EKS cluster using CDK development with Python.